krzemienski/awesome-from-stars/README.md

 * [datarhei/restreamer-ui](https://github.com/datarhei/restreamer-ui): The user interface of the Restreamer for the connection to the Core application.
 * [leandromoreira/resty-bakery](https://github.com/leandromoreira/resty-bakery): An Nginx+Lua library to modify media manifests like HLS and MPEG Dash, acting like a proxy.
 * [sb2nov/resume](https://github.com/sb2nov/resume): Software developer resume in Latex
+* [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher): Improve your resumes with Resume Matcher.
+Get insights, keyword suggestions and tune your resumes to job descriptions.
 * [feder-cr/resume_render_from_job_description](https://github.com/feder-cr/resume_render_from_job_description): Resume_Builder_AIHawk is a powerful Python tool that allows you to automatically customize your resume based on a job URL, ensuring it perfectly aligns with the job requirements and skills.
 With an interactive command-line interface, this tool makes it easy to navigate through options and select from various pre-defined styles
 * [ReSwift/ReSwift](https://github.com/ReSwift/ReSwift): Unidirectional Data Flow in Swift - Inspired by Redux
 * [ReSwift/ReSwift-Router](https://github.com/ReSwift/ReSwift-Router): Declarative Routing in Swift, Extension for ReSwift